Elekes-Szab\'o for groups, and approximate subgroups in weak general position: Introduction

-The main theorem of \cite{ES-groups} shows that any complex subvariety $V \subseteq (\C^n)^3$ which has asymptotically large intersection with products of finite subsets of $\C^n$ in \emph{general position} must be, up to finite correspondences, the graph of an algebraic group operation. \cite{Breuillard-Wang} showed that the group involved must be abelian.
-So this result has content even when $V$ is taken to be the graph of an algebraic group operation: it shows that if $V$ has such large intersections with products of sets in general position, then the group must be abelian-by-finite.
+The main theorem of \cite{ES-groups} shows that any complex subvariety $V \subseteq (\C^n)^3$ which has asymptotically large intersection with products of finite subsets of $\C^n$ in \emph{general position} must be, up to finite correspondences, the graph of an algebraic group operation. \cite{Breuillard-Wang} showed that the group involved must be abelian, and it follows that the result has content even when $V$ is taken to be the graph of an algebraic group operation: it shows that if $V$ has such large intersections with products of sets in general position, then the group must be abelian-by-finite.
 Here, general position of a subset $X \subseteq \C^n$ means that $X$ has boundedly finite intersections with proper subvarieties $W \subsetneq \C^n$.
-This assumption was slightly weakened in \cite{BB-cohMod} to \emph{coarse general position}, which allows asymptotic growth in such intersections slower than any $|X|^\epsilon$, while retaining the same conclusions, including commutativity of the resulting group.
-Moreover, it was shown there that with this weakened general position assumption, every connected commutative complex algebraic group arises in this way.
+This assumption was slightly weakened in \cite{BB-cohMod} to \emph{coarse general position}, which allows asymptotic growth in such intersections slower than $|X|^\epsilon$ for all $\epsilon\in \R_{>0}$, while retaining the same conclusions, including commutativity of the resulting group.
+Conversely, it was shown there that the graph of every connected commutative complex algebraic group admits asymptotically large intersections with products of finite sets in coarse general position. shown there that with this coarse general position assumption, every connected commutative complex algebraic group arises in this way.

 Here we make a start on understanding what happens to these Elekes-Szabó phenomena when the general position assumption is relaxed yet further, by considering this special case that $V$ is the graph of a complex algebraic group operation.
 We show that, just as coarse general position in the Elekes-Szabó configuration characterises when the group is abelian-by-finite, a suitably weakened general position assumption characterises when it is nilpotent-by-finite.
 Specifically, we prove Theorem~\ref{t:main-comb}.